Efficient Multi-basis Quantum Position Verification Secure against Generalized Adversaries: Results

-Following the idea from the original security analysis~\cite{ABB23,Llorenc2023}, we seek to provide an upper bound on the number of low error rounds, specifically $l_{1,r}$ for any strategy.
-As such, let us focus on this partition and define the set of states that can satisfy the corresponding conditions for different basis value $f(x,y)$. \begin{definition} Let $\tilde{\varepsilon}\in[0,1]$ and $\tilde{\eta}\in[0,1]$, and define the error, transmission and abort probability for a given choice of measurement operators $\{A_z\}_z$ and $\{B_z\}_z$ as
+The second step considers the same or an optimal set of strategies satisfying some threshold score $\cth$ for fixed $(x,y)$, and shows that strategies corresponding to different measurement basis $\alpha'=f(x,y)$ must be well-separated, with trace distance at least $\tilde{\delta}$.
+For the ABE score, we define the optimal set of strategies for fixed $(x,y)$ as \begin{definition} Let $\tilde{C}\in[-1,1]$ and $\tilde{\eta}\in[0,1]$, and define the $\alpha'$-contribution to the score, transmission and abort probability for a given choice of measurement operators $\{A_z\}_z$ and $\{B_z\}_z$ as

-The set of output states for a partition for a basis is defined as
+The set of output states for a partition for a basis $\alpha'$ is defined as